jmtiong/swat/backend/README.md

 Scenario 1: Camera ID and Different Hash = create new record Scenario 2: Camera ID and Same Hash = mark record as archived Scenario 3: Camera ID, different hash on 1st iteration.
 Same Camera ID, different hash on 2nd iteration = create new record.
-Scenario 4: No such camera ID = create new camera ID, and tag closest area.
-Create new record.

 #### Traffic External API
 1. If there are no traffic information exists, call API.